syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 {% endhighlight %}
 {% endtabs %}

-You can also change the height of stacked header rows using `SfDataGrid.QueryRowHeight` event.
+You can also change the height of stacked header rows using the `SfDataGrid.QueryRowHeight` event.

 {% tabs %}
 {% highlight c# %}